ahmadsyuaib/mobileAppThreatTest/packetSniff/README.md

 ### Control 1: Use HTTPS to encrypt HTTP requests

 -   Load wireshark
-    -   Start listening to packets in a Wifi
+    -   Start listening to packets in "Adapter for loopback traffic capture"
     -   Filter for ports 3000 and 3001
     -   HTTPS request should be encrypted